agoda-com/Kakao/README.md

 ### How to use it
 #### Create Screen
-Create your entity `Screen` from where you will add the views involved in the interactions in the tests:
+Create your entity `Screen` where you will add the views involved in the interactions of the tests:
 ```Kotlin
 class FormScreen : Screen<FormScreen>(){}
 ```
- `Screen` can represents the whole user interface or a portion of UI.
+ `Screen` can represent the whole user interface or a portion of UI.
 If you are using Page Object pattern you can put the interactions of Kakao inside the Page Objects.

 #### Create KViews